AzeezAAlimi/HomeChallengeAAlimi/src/exploratoryTesting/exploratory-testing.md

 ### 1. Data Loss

 * **Description:** Manual deletion of transactions could lead to permanent data loss without warning
-* **Mitigation:** Add undo functionality or a confirmation dialog upon deletion
+* **Mitigation:** Add the undo functionality or a confirmation dialog upon deletion

 ### 2. Incorrect Financial Data

 * **Description:** Bugs in transfer or balance calculations may mislead users on available funds
-* **Mitigation:** Implement input validations, transaction logging, and alert users when a failure occurs
+* **Mitigation:** Implement validations for input, transaction logging, and alert users when a failure occurs

 ### 3. Compatibility Issues